"One-time Office license or subscription" – choosing a model

 No monthly or annual fees

-No access to functional updates (only security patches)
+No access to feature updates (security patches only)

-No additional cloud services (e.g., 1 TB of OneDrive storage)
+No additional cloud services (e.g., 1 TB of OneDrive)

 The subscription model is a modern approach to office software.
-Microsoft 365 is a service where users pay for access to the suite in the form of a monthly or annual subscription.
+Microsoft 365 is a service where users pay for access to the suite through a monthly or annual subscription.

 Microsoft 365 Personal (for one person)